atmz/advent-of-code/README.md

 5. Tedious problem.
 Incredible innefficent part 1, so did a complete rewrite for part 2
 6. Late start due to life - actual time taken around 3:30 for part 1, 4:30 for part 2 (but I got some thinking time).
 Classic easy puzzle, part 1 solution Just Worked for part 2
 7. TIL that Python3 deprecates `cmp` and also that `key` is faster and cleaner.
 Part 1 was straightforward but I was a bit slow.
 I tried to be too smart and count unique cards to figure out rankings quickly, but that got too messy for part 2, so I stopped, had breakfast, and rewrote it a little more cleanlygit
+8. Fun, classic problem.
+Good part 1 (generally worked, I was just typing a bit slow), and then a part 2 that's intractable without some Math, which I did after breakfast/dropping the kids off
+9. Fun again.
+Decent part 1 but didn't work first time(I incorrectly tested sum(sequence)==0 to see if they were all 0, which doesn't work), and then part 2 was trivial